Sums of two squares and the tau-function: Ramanujan's trail: Some generalizations of Ramanujan's claims

 In Theorem \ref{een} we considered the counting function $S(x)=\sum_{n\le x}i_S(n)$, where $i_S$ assumes non-negative values only and is multiplicative.
 Likewise, we can ask if a similar result can be obtained if we replace $i_S$ by any non-negative real valued multiplicative function.

 Most authors who have been working in this direction, e.g., B.M.~Bredikhin, H.~Delange, A.S.~Fainleib, H.~Halberstam, B.V.~Levin, R.W.K.~Odoni, J.M.~Song and E.~Wirsing, have concentrated on finding conditions on $\sum_{p\le x}f(p)$ or $\sum_{p\le x}f(p)/p$ that are as weak as possible, so that they could prove an asymptotic formula for $\sum_{n\le x}f(n).$ In particular, see the book by A.G.~Postnikov \cite{P}.
-The next result is a famous example of this, and is due to Wirsing \cite{Wirsing}.
+The next result is a famous example of this, and is due to Wirsing \cite{Wirsing}, \pieter{see also \cite[pp.\,195--215]{P} for a full proof.}

 \begin{theorem} Let $f(n)$ be a multiplicative function such that $f(n)\ge 0$, for $n\ge 1.$ Suppose that there exist constants $\gamma_1$ and $\gamma_2,$ with $\gamma_2<2,$ such that for every prime $p$ and every $\nu\ge 2,$ $f(p^{\nu})\le \gamma_1\gamma_2^{\nu}.$ Assume that, as $x\rightarrow \infty,$